Corylus colurna: Uses

-Besides its use as a single-stem rootstock for Corylus avellana, Corylus colurna is widely cultivated as an ornamental tree in Europe and North America.
+Besides its use as a single-stem rootstock for C. avellana, C. colurna is widely cultivated as an ornamental tree in Europe and North America.
 It is very tolerant of difficult growing conditions in urban situations, which in recent decades has increased its popularity in civic planting schemes.
 Turkish hazel makes a good shade tree since it produces very dense shade, and its narrow crown and ability to withstand air-pollution make it well suited for use as a street tree in urban areas.
 It makes a rather formal statement in the landscape due to the tight, consistently-shaped, narrow crown.
 It is well suited for areas which have restricted overhead.
 Corylus colurna is also used in different sized parking lot islands and a variety of wide lawns.
 It is recommended for a buffer strip around parking lots or highways.
 Also it is used as a street tree, specimen tree, or in sidewalk cut outs.
-Other landscape uses for Corylus colurna are for fruit, difficult and dry sites, naturalistic areas, and street trees.
+Other landscape uses for C. colurna are for fruit, difficult and dry sites, naturalistic areas, and street trees.